DustinVenegas/dotfiles/nvim/README.md

 pip2 install --upgrade pipenv
 ```

 Next, use `pipenv` to install the latest dependencies and setup a virtual environment.
-Finally, we print the virtualenv path to the python executable.
+Finally, we print the actual python executable path.

 ```bash
 # setup base python 2.7 virtualenv